Claiming benefits if you live, move or travel abroad

 - benefits provided by the country you’re going to

-You can also claim your State Pension abroad.
+You can also claim your State Pension (external link) abroad.

 When you get your payment